1. Do they train with LED Lights?

-I start with this point because of the revolutionary nature of this technology on the PDR Industry, specifically training.
-The new style LED light is a different light wavelength that the old style fluorescent lights.
+I start with this point because of the revolutionary nature of this technology in the PDR Industry, specifically training.
+The new style LED light is a different light wavelength than the old-style fluorescent lights.
 The result of this light makes learning PDR much easier.
-The learning curve is reduced more than half.
+The learning curve is reduced by more than half.
 I can have students perform tasks in minutes where before it was days, if not weeks with fluorescent lights.
-The likelihood of failure is much higher with the old style lights.
-Ask your perspective trainer if they are using LED lights for training, if not, DO NOT USE THAT TRAINER!
+The likelihood of failure is much higher with the old-style lights.
+Ask your prospective trainer if they are using LED lights for training, if not, DO NOT USE THAT TRAINER!

 A PDR trainer should be individually industry certified in the PDR skill.
 It does not make sense to be trained by an expert if the trainer is not a certified industry expert.
 There are two organizations that certify in our industry, Vale and PDR Nation.
 If the trainer in not certified by one of these institutions, then find one that is.

 If a training company says they use certified trainers but will not furnish the trainers’ name and certification numbers, then find a trainer that will furnish this information.
 There are training companies that happen to train PDR but do not use PDR professionals.
 So a conversation with a PDR trainer should sound like this, “My name is Rob McDowell and I am Vale Master Craftsman certified and my certification number is 108.”

 The membership in PDR industry organizations is important because industry recommended standards.
 Industry trainers not only hold to these standards as well as train and promote them to their students.
 The end result being students trained and equipped to provide service at a high level.